General Terms and Conditions for the Use of TWINT

 Payment and additional functions can be restricted by TWINT AG when used outside Switzerland on the basis of regulatory requirements.

 During the installation (downloading) of the TWINT app on the smartphone, customers shall be requested to enter their smartphone number.
 This number shall be verified for security reasons.
-Should customers change their mobile number, they must immediately inform TWINT AG of the new number.
+In the event that a mobile phone number is changed or deactivated, the customer must immediately notify TWINT AG of the new mobile phone number or the deactivation of the TWINT app.

 TWINT AG is bound by statutory confidentiality requirements.
 Customers shall agree that the nature of the business relationship and their master data (e.g. name, place of residence) may, where necessary, be disclosed to the payment recipient and other third parties in order to facilitate the provision of services.